wallacebrf/Synology_Data_Scrub_Status/README.md

 <h3 align="center">Synology Data Scrubbing (Raid Sync and BTRFS Scrubbing) + Email Notifications on Status</h3>

   <p align="center">
     This project is comprised of a shell script that is configured in Synology Task Scheduler to run once per hour.
 The script performs commands to determine the RAID syncing status and BTRFS file system scrubbing status.
 If the status is active an email is sent with that current status.
-The script will also send email notifications if other RAID activity is occuring such as resyncing during RAID rebuilds, RAID changes (SHR1 to SHR migrations for example), or RAID array creations.
+The script will also send email notifications if other RAID activity is occurring such as resyncing during RAID rebuilds, RAID changes (SHR1 to SHR migrations for example), or RAID array creations.
     <br />
     <a href="https://github.com/wallacebrf/Synology_Data_Scrub_Status"><strong>Explore the docs »</strong></a>
     <br />